loyolaLuTech/hackathon-documents/health-hackathon.md

 * _ThePrettyPoint_: .1 pts
   * .1 points are assigned to the prettiest presentation by the eboard.

+* _GroupsChoice_: .1 pts
+  * .1 your group picks another to grant .1 pts to.

 ###Algorithm:

 Project judgement is based on categories.
 The average scores for each category is taken, and groups receive points based on how much above the average they are.